 - Best Area in Budapest to Stay for First Timers: Belváros

-You can’t go wrong if you base yourself in Belváros – it’s pretty, central, packed with restaurants and sights, and yet easy to wander up to the quieter area near Parliament, find a leafy park, or hop on public transport for more sightseeing in the Castle District.
+First-time visitors will love Belváros – it’s beautiful, central, packed with restaurants and sights, and yet easy to wander up to the quieter area near Parliament, find a leafy park, or hop on public transport for more sightseeing in the Castle District.
 You can also find accommodations to suit any budget.

 - Most Romantic Area in Budapest: Castle District

 The Castle District looks like something out of a dream with its old stone lanes, centuries-old houses, and the Gothic spires of Matthias Church rising above it all.
 Many eating options here are bistro-style: perfect for a table for two with white tablecloth and bottle of wine.
 Then there are the views across the Danube to the Parliament building, small paths of stone steps to wander and get lost in, and nearby thermal baths to finish off the experience.

 - Best Area in Budapest for a Local Vibe: Palace District

 Staying in this University neighborhood gets you away from the tourists and into a more hip, bohemian scene.
 Stroll within beautiful ancient libraries and read in their reading rooms, hang out in flowery parks, hit up some great museums, and sip coffee in tiny cafes.
 And great news – it’s all within 10 to 20 minutes’ walking to downtown.

 - Best Area in Budapest for Walking: Belváros

 Really any neighborhood in Budapest is great for walking, but Belváros is the most central, so it’s quick and easy to get just about anywhere.
 You can also wander aimlessly to find an array of backstreets and hole-in-the-walls, or even along the banks of the Danube, while admiring several styles of historic architecture.